 This post is by Claire Nichols co-founder and director of Kalix EMR and practice management solution.
 Claire is an Accredited Practising Dietitian, who has previously worked in private practice as well as clinical dietetics.

 Hi everyone, this is part 1 in a series of blogs that explore the ins and outs of using technology in private practice setting.
-It is based my experience working in private practice, as well as the lessons learnt while starting my own business, Kalix.
+It is based my experience working in private practice, as well as the lessons learned while starting my own business, Kalix.
 I do not come from a business background, nor a computing background.
-Starting Kalix was quite a steep learning curve for me, but an overall rewarding experience.
+Starting Kalix was quite a steep learning curve for me, but overall rewarding experience.
 I hope you find this post useful.

 Private Practice today

 Starting a business like a private practice, making it profitable, and then ensuring it remains profitable can be hard, really hard.

 It’s a lot of long hours of work and persistence, lots of persistence.

 Keeping up with finances, admin, marketing and advertising, and not to mention staying up to date with the latest in your area of practice…well, it’s not a 9-to-5 job, that’s for sure.